 The Institute of Bankers in Ireland was founded in 1898 with 719 members.
 Andrew Jameson, of the distilling family and a former governor of Bank of Ireland, played a key role in setting up the Institute.
 The first president of the Institute was Charles Martin, then governor of the Bank of Ireland.
-The Institute founded a quarterly journal in 1899 - the journal of the Institute of Bankers in Ireland - which remains in existence today as Banking Ireland.
+The Institute founded a quarterly journal in 1899 - the journal of the Institute of Bankers in Ireland which then became Banking Ireland and is now the online Newsletter.

 The focus of the new Institute was on education.
 Its first goal was “to enable its members to acquire a knowledge of the theory and practice of banking, and to promote the consideration and discussion of matters of interest to the profession”.

 This was not just empty rhetoric.
 From the beginning, the Institute committed itself to holding exams every May.
 Those who passed the two-part exam received the Certificate of the Institute.

 For the first examinations in 1899, candidates sat papers in:

 - Commercial law

 - Political economy